HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: In welchem Jahr haben Sie die Hochschulzugangsberechtigung erlangt (Zeitpunkt der Zeugnisübergabe)?
+q: In welchem Jahr haben Sie die Hochschulzugangsberechtigung erlangt?

-is:
+is: Zeitpunkt der Zeugnisübergabe

 it: